KQM-git/TCL/equipment/weapons/swords.md

 | Spotless Heart | Elemental Skill DMG is increased by **40/50/60/70/80**% of DEF.
 The effect will be triggered no more than once every 1.5s and will be cleared 0.1s after the Elemental Skill deals DMG. |
 | Base ATK | 41 - 454 |
 | DEF | 15% - 61.3% |

+* As of Patch 2.5, there is a bug where the Passive will be deactivated if Albedo's [Transient Blossom](../../characters/geo/albedo.md#attacks) is triggered by a non-melee attack and hits a shield.
 {% endtab %}

 {% tab title="Details" %}